hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/relationship.rst

 This is an advanced feature which is mostly used to define relationships on or to views.
 We cannot rely on foreign key constraints as they are not valid to or from views.
-So, when using manual configuration, we have to specify the remote table and how each of the columns in this table are mapped to the columns of the remote table.
+So, when using manual configuration, we have to specify the remote table and how columns in this table are mapped to the columns of the remote table.

 Let's say we have a view called ``article_detail`` which has three columns